-The Berkeley Lab’s Computational Research Division is an active participant in a number of projects in the arena of computer security.
+The Berkeley Lab’s Computational Research Division is an active participant numerous projects areas of computer security.
 Its mission-driven emphasis has historically focused on security for science, including high-performance computing and high-throughput networking environments, and security of cyber-physical systems, notably in the power grid.
-These projects include collaborations with UC Berkeley, UC Davis, and numerous other academic, National Lab, and industry partners.
-Research sponsors have included the Department of Energy (DOE) ASCR and CEDS R&D programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) SaTC program and OAC office, the U.S. Department of Homeland Security’s Science and Technology Directorate, and the National Security Agency, among others.
+These projects include collaborations with numerous other academic, National Lab, and industry partners.
+R&D sponsors have included the Department of Energy (DOE) ASCR and CEDS R&D programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) SaTC program and OAC office, the U.S. Department of Homeland Security’s Science and Technology Directorate, and the National Security Agency, among others.

 Recent highlights of DST’s cybersecurity R&D activities include:

 Development of the Medical Science DMZ design pattern as a method that allows data flows at scale while simultaneously addressing the HIPAA Security Rule and related regulations governing biomedical data and appropriately managing risk.